Jane's Patisserie » Recipes » Best Baking Recipes » Homemade Bourbon Biscuits!

 Instructions

-- Add the unsalted butter and sugar to a bowl and mix
+- Add the room temperature unsalted butter and caster sugar to a bowl and mix until just combined and creamy.

 - Lightly flour the work surface

-- Roll the dough out into a large rectangle, until the dough is about 1/2cm thick.
+- Roll the dough out into a large rectangle, until it’s about 1/2cm thick all over.
+Keeping it even is what helps every biscuit bake at the same rate.

 - Carefully place each biscuit onto the lined trays, spaced apart slightly.